chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

   - Why certain things are in the model

-  - How you gonna personalise when you don’t have the things
+  - How you going to personalise when you don’t have the things

 <!-- end list -->